DISCLOSURE: This post contains affiliate links. If you buy through these links, I may earn a small commission.

 It is very common these days to use an amp sim (guitar amplifier simulator software) on a computer, and plug your guitar into it via an audio interface.
 I have obtained excellent results using this method, including recording guitars on songs I have commercially released.

 If you do want to use amp sims, check out my article on getting better sounds using amp sims.
 You’ll learn several tips and tricks to get the very best out of your amp sims, and how to avoid some common mistakes and pitfalls.

 So what do amp sims sound like without using an audio interface?
 Here’s a clip of me playing through the excellent amp sim BIAS FX…

 If you want to try this yourself, make sure in your amp sim you go to the Audio settings and select the input your guitar is plugged into and your output device – speakers or headphones.
 You will also need to select an audio driver, probably a Direct Sound or Windows Audio driver.

 As you can hear, the background noise is horrible.
 You can barely hear the guitar coming out of the speakers, and the latency is pretty bad – this is unplayable for me.
 I don’t think this sound is usable for anything, even just noodling around in your bedroom.

 BIAS FX is a fantastic amp sim that I have used extensively, and it sounds much, much better than this when used properly via an audio interface.

 You should use an audio interface to connect guitar to PC

 If you haven’t realized by now, I really, really recommend using an audio interface to connect your guitar to your computer.
 I cannot stress this enough.
 Just get an audio interface!

-You will get much, much better results from using an audio interface.
+But for connecting a guitar to a computer, you will get much, much better results from using an audio interface.
 It offers these advantages over a direct connection…